DevMandate/liz/README.md

 # Referee Laws of the Game — MCQ Quiz

 A lightweight, fast, and mobile-friendly interactive quiz application built using **HTML**, **CSS**, and **JavaScript**.
-This project is designed for referee training and assessment, following the FKF Laws of the Game standards.
+This project is designed for referee training and assessment following FKF Laws of the Game standards.

 ---